FelixKrueger/Bismark/Bismark_User_Guide.md

 - `--sam`

-  The output will be written out in `SAM` format instead of the default `BAM` format. `Bismark` will attempt to use the path to Samtools that was specified with `--samtools_path`, or, if it hasn't been specified, attempt to find `Samtools` in the `PATH`.
-If no installation of `Samtools` can be found, the `SAM` output will be compressed with `GZIP` instead (yielding a `.sam.gz` output file).
+  The output will be written out in `SAM` format instead of the default `BAM` format.

 - `--cram`